Varkous/youtube-mpst/README.md

 # Instructions

+Download the zip file, unzip into any folder, and open the index.html file.
-Enter Youtube Username at select Get Playlists
+Enter Youtube Username, then click Get Playlists
 (data will be populated after a few moments)

 Hover a playlist and select Query Songs